Free Munich Walking Tour:

 Just past Hirmer is a wonderful collection of great souvenir shops housed in the former Augustiner Monastery from the 1200s.
 The building was rebuilt in the 1600s and the best shop is the Max Krug Gift Shop (website) which is famous for its beer steins, cuckoo clocks, nutcrackers and Christmas ornaments.
 If you are looking for a little more high-end shopping, check out the Funf Hofe Shopping Center which we will pass by shortly on this free Munich walking tour map.

 18. Cathedral of Our Lady (Frauenkirche):

-When the church was completed in 1488, its facade was quite bare and the structure of the towers were exposed.
+When the church was completed in 1488, its facade was quite bare and the structure of the towers was exposed.
 One famous illustration from the Nuremberg Chronicle from 1493 shows the bare towers over the city from an Eastern vantage point, Click For Photo.
-The towers were meant to be finished with elaborate Gothic spires to look like the style seen at St Stephens Church in Vienna, Cologne Cathedral, and St. Vitus in Prague, but it never happened because of money.
-In 1525, the twin towers with faced off with brick and the tops were covered in a large copper plated onion domes.
+The towers were meant to be finished with elaborate Gothic spires to look like the style seen at Saint Stephens Church in Vienna, Cologne Cathedral, and Saint Vitus in Prague, but it never happened because of money.
+In 1525, the twin towers were faced off with brick and the tops were covered in a large copper plated onion domes.
 An Old Town building height restriction ensured the towers would be seen which was extended throughout the entire city in 2004 as skyscrapers started to pop up.